 Peel the eggs!
 I remove the shells in cold water.
 It’s less mess, and they seem to peel a bit easier.
 I also don’t need to worry about a shell going rogue into the salad itself, also known as, the worst thing ever.
 What is it about an itty bitty tiny piece of shell that can just completely ruin something?

 Remove the egg yolks, chop them up, and set aside.
-Don;t worry too much about this chopping, the pieces don’t need to be exactly the same size (even though the judges on Chopped would probably smack me for telling you that chopping things perfectly doesn’t matter!).
+Don’t worry too much about this chopping, the pieces don’t need to be exactly the same size.
+If you’re on WW and want your points be lower if you’re on green just use the egg whites.
+If you’re on WW and on the blue or purple plan use the whole egg!

 Grab some peas.
 I usually use the fancy canned variety, but sometimes I’ll buy frozen, quickly steam, let them cool just a bit, and then add them.
 It’s really up to you.